-- 1. the insurer's name and contact information; - the client number of the insurer registered in the Authority's register of insurers and the Authority's website address; - 3. the name and type of insurance product embedded; - 4. claims eligibility criteria; - 5. the name and contact information of the card issuer that is providing the product; - 6. the product coverage, exclusions, and limitations; - 7. any other specific clauses which may affect the insurance; - 8. the insurer's website address providing access to the information on where the client can file a complaint with the insurer and a summary of the complaint processing policy; and - 9. the manner in which the Certificate of Insurance can be accessed on the website.
+- 1. the insurer's name and contact information; - the client number of the insurer registered in the Authority's register of insurers and the Authority's website address; - 3. the name and type of insurance product embedded; - 4. claims eligibility criteria; - 5. the name and contact information of the card issuer that is providing the product; - 6. the product coverage, exclusions, and limitations; - 7. any other specific clauses which may affect the insurance; - 8. the insurer's website address providing access to the information on where the client can file a complaint with the insurer and a summary of the complaint processing policy; and - 9. the manner in which the Certificate of Insurance can be accessed on the insurer's and/or card issuer's website.